rubenwiersma/deltaconv/README.md

           | test_objectdataset.h5
           | ...
 ```

+## FAQ
+**Can I run these scripts with low GPU memory?**
+Yes, you can reduce the memory requirements by changing some of the arguments for the train/test scripts.
+Some suggestions: reduce the batch size (e.g., 8: `--batch_size 8`), reduce the number of points (e.g., 512 points: `--num_points 512`), reduce the number of neighbors per point (e.g., 15 neighbors: `--k 15`).
+Note that these changes **will** affect the accuracy of the models.

+**Can I get the scripts to run faster?**
+There are a couple of ways to reduce the time it takes to train a model.
+Some of these are explained in the answer on memory (e.g., reduce the number of points, reduce the number of neighbors).
+For ShapeNet, it's also possible to only train/test on a subset of the data.
+You can adjust this with the `class_choice` argument, e.g. `--class_choice Airplane`.

+**How can I run the bash scripts on Windows?**
+The bash scripts typically only run one or two commands.
+You could the commands line by line if you are unable to run .sh scripts in your preferred command-line interace.

 ## Tests
 In the paper, we make statements about a number of properties of DeltaConv that are either a result of prior work or due to the implementation.
 We created a test suite to ensure that these properties hold for the implementation, along with unit tests for each module.
 For example: